 - A bachelor’s degree

-- Desire to teach special education
+- Desire to become a special education teacher

 Finishing will take: